dudekluk/dudekluk/README.md

 I worked on various projects, primarily focusing on web applications such as e-commerce shops and booking services, performing various forms of **manual testing** including (**functional**, **exploratory**, regression, retest, UX) on both desktop and mobile devices.

 My goal is to expand my testing knowledge, enhance my technical skills, and secure my first job in this dynamic field.
 Currently learning to write automated tests in **Playwright** using **TypeScript**.
-I am eager to expand my skills into automation testing to contribute more effectively to software quality assurance."
+I am eager to expand my skills into automation testing to contribute more effectively to software quality assurance.

 <h2 id="projects">🖥 Projects</h2>

 ### ➡[Project 1: REST API testing with Postman](https://github.com/dudekluk/Postman)
-Here you'll find real-world examples of my Postman collections, API testing strategies, and my approach to writing assertions.
+This project involved a comprehensive evaluation of the Trello API to ensure its functionality, performance, and reliability.
+By using various HTTP methods (GET, POST, PUT, DELETE), and utilizing Postman as the primary tool for creating API requests, managing collections, and analyzing responses, I effectively tested key API endpoints, validating their responses and identifying potential issues.

+Key Activities:

+- **API endpoint testing**: Thoroughly tested endpoints for retrieving, creating, updating, and deleting posts.
+- **Functional validation**: Verified that the API returned expected responses and handled different input scenarios correctly.
+- **Performance analysis**: Assessed API response times and identified potential bottlenecks.
+- **Error handling**: Evaluated the API's ability to handle errors and provide informative feedback.

 ### ➡[Project 2: Automation E2E testing with Playwright and TypeScript](https://github.com/dudekluk/Playwright)
 Automation tests for a banking application using Playwright.